Earn 100,000 bonus points and a free night each year with the Marriott Boundless credit card | CNN Underscored

 The first advantage of the Marriott Boundless card actually comes at the start of the second year you have the card, and every year thereafter.
 It’s a Free Night Award that can be used at any Marriott property that costs up to 35,000 points based on Marriott’s award chart.

-This means you could use your free night at a Category 5 property such as the JW Marriott Hotel Grand Rapids in Michigan on standard travel dates, but only at up to a Category 4 property like the Le Méridien Bali Jimbaran in Indonesia if you want to travel during peak travel dates.
+This means you could use your free night at a Category 5 property, such as the JW Marriott Hotel Grand Rapids in Michigan, on standard travel dates, but only at up to a Category 4 property like the Le Méridien Bali Jimbaran in Indonesia if you want to travel during peak travel dates.

 The Marriott Boundless card also gives you a pathway to Gold elite status just from spending on your credit card, which can make sense if you want some elite perks for a specific stay but you don’t have time to earn them through traditional means.

-With the Marriott Silver elite status that comes with the card, you’ll get the previously mentioned bonus point on Marriot stays, as well as late checkout when available and free Wi-Fi at Marriott propoerties.
-But with Marriott Gold status, you’ll see better benefits such as 25% more points on Marriott stays, enhanced room upgrades and late checkout up to 2pm.
+With the Marriott Silver elite status that comes with the card, you’ll get the previously mentioned bonus point on Marriot stays as well as late checkout when available and free Wi-Fi at Marriott propoerties.
+But with Marriott Gold status, you’ll see better benefits, such as 25% more points on Marriott stays, enhanced room upgrades and late checkout up to 2 p.m.

 To earn Gold status, you’ll need to spend $35,000 on your card within an account year.
-That’s a high threshold to meet and if you’re spending that much on your credit card, there may be better credit card options.
+That’s a high threshold to meet, and if you’re spending that much on your credit card, there may be better credit card options.
 But it’s not insurmountable if Gold status is important to you.

 Also, the travel and consumer protections you get with this card include purchase protection against damage or theft, lost luggage reimbursement, baggage delay insurance and trip delay reimbursement.